Sony Stacked Sensor Technology: Explore Guide to CMOS Innovation and Imaging

 • Real-time processing

-Stacked sensors address these needs by enabling high-speed readout and reducing rolling shutter effects.
-This is especially important in:
+Stacked sensors meet these needs by enabling high-speed readout and reducing rolling shutter effects, which is particularly important for:

 • Sports and wildlife photography